-Ultimate Victoria Falls Travel Guide: Zambia vs Zimbabwe
+Ultimate Guide to Victoria Falls: Zambia vs Zimbabwe

 The sheer power of over 500 million liters of water per minute, plunging over a basalt rock ledge, is hard to look away from.
 But, pry yourself away from the viewpoint of the world’s largest falling sheet of water and you’ll find a torrent of memorable ways to experience Victoria Falls.
 Peek precariously over its edge from Devil’s Pools, go rafting down the gushing rapids below the falls, or simply just admire the scenery while on a peaceful river cruise on the upper Zambezi.